simonreif/zewwwwEcon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit the Rmd file -->

-# zewwww_econ Quarto Templates
+# zewwwwEcon Quarto Templates

-The `zewwww_econ` package allows to start a new project in
+The `zewwwwEcon` package allows to start a new project in
 <a href="https://posit.co/download/rstudio-desktop/"
 target="_blank">RStudio</a> that contains the basic setup for an empirical research project.
 It features
 <a href="https://quarto.org/" target="_blank">Quarto</a> templates and
 some `ggplot2` style adjustments to generate nice looking PDFs for Slides and Paper in an environment that makes reproducibility easy.
-This is an unbranded version to be shared on the `www` based on the `zew_econ` package developed for internal use at the
+This is an unbranded version to be shared on the `www` based on the `zewEcon` package developed for internal use at the
 <a href="https://www.zew.de/en/" target="_blank">ZEW - Leibniz Centre
 for European Economic Research</a> in Mannheim, Germany.
 For a preview of the PDF versions, have a lookt at the